SaurabhJha75/hospital-management-system/README.md

 # Hospital-Management-System
-It is a Full Stack Project with frontend and backend part.
 Our aim is to solve the traditional issuse of hospital management.
 The existing system provided paper based solution for keeping OPD records of patients and hospital staff, but it gives overload to Doctor, Receptionist and Administrator.
-> These issues are solved by providing a separate user account for doctors and other staff.
+These issues are solved by providing a separate user account for doctors and other staff.
 Keeping each patient’s data separate and track previous visits in a single click.
 We have created the one separate user account.
 This account can be for the admin or receptionist.

 # How it works